 The #OFE2021 Webinar Series

-The On-Farm Experimentation Community is excited to announce the #OFE2021 Webinar Series.
-Free and open to all, these four online sessions will take place this coming May to discuss a range of key topics prepared by the conference committee together with dedicated working groups.
+The On-Farm Experimentation Community makes available here the recordings of the #OFE2021 Webinar Series.
+These four online sessions took place in May 2021 to discuss a range of key topics prepared by the conference committee together with dedicated working groups.
 Learn more about #OFE2021.

 1. Value Creation